BedquiltDB/bedquilt-core/doc/guide/installation.md

 - A PostgreSQL database server, at least version 9.4
 - The `pgcrypto` extension, which is usually included with PostgreSQL
+- The `plpython3u` extension, which can usually be installed from your pacakage manager

 ## Installation